trz42/eessi-bot-software-layer/README.md

 cd /cluster/projects/nn9992k/pilot.nessi/PR62/jobs/2022.11/pr_49/7203357
 resubmit.py
 ```
-If `resubmit.py` is not in the `PATH` prefix it with the location of the
+If `resubmit.py`'s location is not in the `PATH`, the relative or absolute
-`eessi-bot-software-layer` repository.
+path to its location (in the `eessi-bot-software-layer` repository) needs
+to be provided.

 The directory of the original job can also be given via the command line
 parameter `-o` or `--original-job-dir`, e.g.,